Franklin-Osede/devlab/js/32-refactor/README.md

-# 32 - Refactor de Función Gigante
+# 32 - Refactor Giant Function

-## 📋 Enunciado
+## 📋 Problem Statement

-Refactoriza la función `processOrder` dividiéndola en funciones pequeñas y testeables.
+Refactor the `processOrder` function by dividing it into small testable functions.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 30-40 minutos
+- First time: 30-40 minutes
-- Con práctica: 15-20 minutos
+- With practice: 15-20 minutes
-- En entrevista: 10-15 minutos
+- In interview: 10-15 minutes